vancuongbui/ChainCode/doc/developing_note.md

 1. how to withdraw?
 2. We need still set a upperbound of total supply for test.

+### How to handle the return value of a non-constant function?

+the return value of a non-constant function could NEVER be obtained by a web3 client.

+But if another contract call the method, it is able to receive the return value.

 ### ACG20 & ACG721